Ezral/blog/_app/_posts/life/2020-07-20-Setting-up-blog-using-Leonids.md

 Setting up blogs using Jekyll is great!
 This is how you can set up a jekyll blog using [duo](https://github.com/chibicode/duo) template created by [chibicode](https://github.com/chibicode)

 I've forked the repo and made some minor changes.
-If you want to use the one with that I've modified, clone this repo:
+If you want to use the one that I've modified, clone this repo:

 {% highlight zsh %}
 $ git clone git@github.com:Ezral/duo.git